 Previously I have described how modern applications are being developed.
 In short, Docker is about building individual containers while Kubernetes is about managing and orchestrating large numbers of them.
 Microservices are packaged into individual containers and orchestrated into applications (ex. business workflow, business logic).
 What the exact workflow is, depends on the business logic the enterprise needs to execute.

 Docker provides a container registry that enables enterprises to accelerate application development, as many existing functions/services can be reused.
 The order in which functions/services are being orchestrated can be controlled by another container that executes the top level business logic.
 An example of this would be if a user is logging in to access an application via a web browser.
 These days, the user is represented by a container to the backend that authenticates and authorizes the user for services to be presented to the user.
-The orchestration and instantiation of the service(s) is done in real time.
+The Automated configuration for coordination and management of various software systems and processes, typically in cloud-based environments.
+Various tools such as Puppet and Ansible are available for software workflow orchestration on the cloud. and instantiation of the service(s) is done in real time.

 Why is that interesting to us?